The Atelier Pigment Masterclass

 Paris is more than my home — it is the city where photography has been shaped, debated, and reinvented for nearly two centuries.
 It is a city of archives, salons, festivals, and galleries, and knowing its fabric means having access not only to its exhibitions but to the people and decisions behind them.

-The Atelier Pigment Masterclass was inspired by these connections and a specialist knowledge.
-For a small group of participants, this means stepping into spaces usually closed to the public, engaging with curators, directors, who set the tone for the photography world.
+The Atelier Pigment Masterclass was inspired by these connections and specialist knowledge.
+For a small group of participants, this means stepping into spaces usually closed to the public, engaging with curators and directors who set the tone for the photography world.

 I hope you will join us and experience Paris not as a visitor, but as part of the city’s cultural fabric.